Marion Cotillard: In the media

-As of 2024, Cotillard has appeared on more than 300 magazine covers around the world, such as Vogue, Elle, Marie Claire, Variety, Harper's Bazaar, Vanity Fair, Madame Figaro, Glamour, W, Porter, The Hollywood Reporter and Wall Street Journal Magazine.
+As of 2026, Cotillard has appeared on more than 300 magazine covers around the world, such as Vogue, Elle, Marie Claire, Variety, Harper's Bazaar, Vanity Fair, Madame Figaro, Glamour, W, Porter, The Hollywood Reporter and Wall Street Journal Magazine.
 She was the first actress on a Vogue Paris September cover in five years with her September 2010 cover, and was named "Woman of the Decade" by Vogue Paris on their list of the "40 Women of The Decade" in 2010.
 In August 2012, Cotillard was featured in three major magazine covers: the American Vogue, Vogue Paris and Marie Claire UK.
 She was also featured on the cover of the first issue of Dior Magazine in September 2012.

-Cotillard was named "The Most Beautiful Face of 2013" by The Independent Critics List of the 100 Most Beautiful Famous Faces From Around the World, and ranked as one of the most "Beautiful Famous Faces" for 16 consecutive years.
+In 2011, Cotillard topped Le Figaros list of the highest-paid French actors of 2010, the first time in nine years that a female had topped the list.
+She also tied with Kate Winslet as the highest-paid foreign actress in Hollywood.
+She was the ninth highest-paid French actress of 2011; the second highest-paid French actress of 2012, and the seventh highest-paid actor overall.

 In 2012, Cotillard was named "The World's Sexiest Woman" by the Hungarian magazine Periodika.
 In 2013, she was ranked No. 13 on Empire Online's list of the "100 Sexiest Movie Stars", was No. 12 on French magazine Slate's list of the "100 Most Influential Women of France", No. 68 on Total Films list of "Top 200 Performances of All Time" for her performance in La Vie en Rose, and named "Best Dressed Star of 2013" by the British Grazia magazine.